 For people who share a mattress, motion isolation is extremely important.
 Motion isolation means that when someone moves on one part of the mattress, it is felt only minimally (or not at all) on other parts of the mattress.
 Because their materials respond to pressure only where it is applied, the Purple and Leesa mattresses are both very effective at motion isolation.
 However, of the two, the Leesa, with its contouring feel and second layer with memory foam, is modestly better at preventing motion transfer.

 For a mattress to be supportive, it needs to be able to provide a different amount of cushioning to different parts of the body.
 For example, your ankles don’t need the same level of cushioning as your hips.
 When a mattress is responsive, it compresses in proportion to your body’s needs, which helps keep your body aligned and prevents your spine from being contorted in a way that can cause discomfort or pain.

 A major plus of these two mattresses is that they are highly responsive.
 The Hyper-Elastic Polymer in the Purple mattress uses a grid design to be able to offer this kind of proportional support.
-Likewise, the Leesa’s combination of Avena foam and memory foam is able to let the sleeping surface compress to contour to the body’s needs.
+Likewise, the Leesa’s combination of Premium Foam and memory foam is able to let the sleeping surface compress to contour to the body’s needs.